Aerys II Targaryen

 |Royal House||House Targaryen|

-In his youth, Aerys II was charming, generous, handsome and resolute, although somewhat quick to anger.
-As he grew older, he became increasingly jealous, suspicious and cruel, prone to furious outbursts.
+In his youth, Aerys II while not being the most intelligent, nor the most diligent of Princes he was described as a youth as having an undeniable charm, he was generous, handsome and resolute, although somewhat quick to anger.
+He was also vain, proud, and changeable, traits that made him easy prey for lickspittles and flatterers.
+As he grew older, Aerys became increasingly jealous, suspicious and cruel, prone to furious outbursts.

 After the Defiance of Duskendale, these characteristics became more pronounced.
 He began to see every unexplained event or act of minor defiance as evidence of fearful conspiracies against him, and devised sadistic punishments for those he imagined to be his enemies.
 He developed a fascination with fire, which eventually grew so consuming that he could only become sexually aroused by watching someone burn to death.
 His marriage to his sister-wife Rhaella, while never happy, became sexually abusive late in his reign.